jianlin-cheng/PreMut/README.md

 ## Evaluation
 * Evaluation script is provided to check the reported performance in the paper.
 * Make sure the files are downloaded, uncompressed and moved to the root of the directory as instructed in the previous section.
+* Install SPECS from following the instructions from this link [SPECS](http://watson.cse.eng.auburn.edu/SPECS/).
 * To get the evaluation metrics on MutData2022_test dataset, run this command
 ```
 python Evaluation.py MutData2022